-For example, the continued advancements in structural biology through this upgrade, will enrich our understanding of biological structure across many scales and dimensions.
+For example, the continued advancements in life sciences through this upgrade, will enrich our understanding of biological structure across many scales and dimensions.
 This includes spatial dimensions where atomic level details describe life in terms of fundamental chemistry and dynamic, and where changes are measured at time-scales relevant to biology; from one-billionth of a second to minutes.

-Diamond-II will deliver transformative gains in many areas of X-ray research in physical sciences through groundbreaking technical innovation, too.
-For example, the improved energy resolution of spectrometers will allow unprecedented sensitivity to the speed of electronic changes during chemical processes, catalysis, battery charging, and the elementary excitations in quantum materials.
+Diamond-II will also deliver transformative gains in many areas of X-ray research in physical sciences through ground breaking technical innovation, too.
+For example, the improved energy and spatial resolution of spectrometers will allow unprecedented sensitivity to the speed of electronic changes during chemical processes, catalysis, battery charging, and the elementary excitations in quantum materials.

-Learn more about the unique opportunities, new beamlines, engineering developments and scientific progress that the Diamond-II will facilitate in the documents below.
-The Conceptual Design Report offers more details into the upgrade, whilst the Science Case highlights the key opportunities and changes that Diamond-II will bring to each of the scientific disciplines and techniques served by Diamond Light Source.
+Download our comprehensive Science Case which highlights the key opportunities and changes that Diamond-II will bring to each of the scientific disciplines and techniques served by Diamond Light Source.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

 Copyright © 2020 Diamond Light Source